This story contains cussing, graphic depictions of violence, and sexual situations. If you're not mature enough to handle it, go read something else.

 "Ever had a root beer float?"
 Andy caught Hannah's attention as Charley left.

 Charley drove back to the garage.
 Andy would take good care of Hannah.
 She entered the office and knelt next to the fireproof safe.
 She still knew the combination.
 There was a little bit of cash, but not enough to make it worth robbing.
 Must've gone to the bank recently.
-She dug to the back of the safe and pulled out a pistol.
-Running a garage was dangerous business and her father had taught her how to use the Glock 19.
-She checked it over, not that she expected anything to be wrong with it.
+She dug to the back of the safe and pulled out a handgun.
+Running a garage was dangerous business, and her father had taught her how to use the Glock 19.
 The holster tucked onto the waistband at the small of her back and was held in place by her belt.
 The clip came out of the safe, she checked the safety, and her jeans hid the loaded gun.
-The spare set of keys that was always kept in the safe went into her pocket.
-She found the pouch for her belt and filled it with necessary tools.
-Now it was time to search Limburger's building.
+The spare set of keys kept in the safe went into her pocket.
+She found the pouch for her belt and filled it with tools.
+Now it was time to research Limburger's building.

 It was nearly dark when she made it to the tan and blue building.
 She got through the unmanned lobby, up the stairwell, and hot-wired her way past a locked steel door with trouble only from her shaky nerves.
 She took a few deep breaths to keep from hyperventilating.
 "I have to do this.
 I can do this.
 I have to do this."
 She ignored the row of elevators in the hall and concentrated on the round mental doors across from them.